Application for PhD

 It is also possible to undertake a PhD working in a

-supervisor in this institution/company, the PhD student will be registered
+be a direct supervisor in this institution/company, the PhD student will be

-with the University via Prof. Müller and Prof. Müller is the main supervisor
+registered with the University via Prof. Müller and Prof. Müller is the main

-by the University.
-Examples in the research group of Prof. Müller are PhD
+supervisor by the University.
+Examples in the research group of Prof. Müller

 Biotechnology company Probiogen in Berlin.